IAS Grievance and Complaint Policy and Procedure

 Step 2: Preparing a Formal Grievance

-If attempts at informal resolution are not successful, or if circumstances make discussion inappropriate with the person(s) most directly involved, then the student should meet with the Lead Advisor (undergraduate students) or Graduate Program Advisor (graduate students) to clarify the outcome that the student hopes to achieve, prior to preparing a formal grievance in writing.
-The formal grievance should be submitted by the student in writing to the Dean, and copied to the Lead Advisor or Graduate Program Advisor as appropriate, and the person(s) concerned in the complaint.
+If attempts at informal resolution are not successful, or if circumstances make discussion inappropriate with the person(s) most directly involved, then the student should meet with the Director of Student Services & Advising (undergraduate students) or Graduate Program Advisor (graduate students) to clarify the outcome that the student hopes to achieve, prior to preparing a formal grievance in writing.
+The formal grievance should be submitted by the student in writing to the Dean, and copied to the Director of Student Services & Advising or Graduate Program Advisor as appropriate, and the person(s) concerned in the complaint.
 This written record will be treated as confidential and retained in the student’s advising file.

 Step 3: Mediation by the Dean